 A stubborn and unrepentant person will not look to anyone else for redemption, nor will they acknowledge the power and authority God has over them.

 Today we may be able to hide our sins from others, but on that day of accountability, all will be exposed, not only our sins but the nature of God’s judgment.

 2 Peter 3:7 But by His word the present heavens and earth are being reserved for fire, kept for the Day of Judgment and destruction of ungodly men.

-The wrath that we are storing up because of our hardheaded and impenitent attitudes will be far worse then we can imagine.
+We are storing up the wrath because of our hardheaded and impenitent attitudes will be far worse than we can imagine.
 If we don’t seek God’s grace and mercy and confess and ask forgiveness, we may face eternity without God.
-God will make that final decision not based on how many times we sinned, but on the condition of our hearts.
+God will make that final decision not based on how many times we sinned but on the condition of our hearts.

 Romans 1:18 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness,

-The fact that God’s wrath is a righteous wrath going without saying, but I believe what we need to understand here is that whatever punishment, whatever judgment we receive on that day will be justified; we will have earned or stored up, whether good or bad, what God hands down for us.
+The fact that God’s wrath is righteous goes without saying, but I believe what we need to understand here is that whatever punishment, whatever judgment we receive on that day will be justified; we will have earned or stored up, whether good or bad, what God hands down for us.

 Are you truly repentant of your sins?

 Have you turned over the power and authority in your life to God?